admantium-sg/pico-project-bootstrap/README.md

 # RP2040 Pico Bootstrap

 Kickstart your Raspberry Pico project!

-This repo provides:
-- Visual Studio Code/Platform IO integration: One click compile & upload your program to the Pico
+Seamless integration with Visual Studio Code.
+Build & upload your program with only one click.
+Start an interactive debugging session for which you need only on Pico board.
-- Visual Debugging with Openocd/GDB: Compile a debug version, start the debuggung session

-**For debugging, you only need one Pico board.**

 ![](examples/vs_code_debugging_session.png)